PRELIMINARY PROGRAMME

 • APPLICATIONS

-David Olalla and Felipe Oliveira are with TDK Electronics AG
+Felipe Oliveira is with TDK Electronics AG

 5.5.
 Advancement of power electronics through Ceramic Y-Capacitor Technology